Lostprophets: The Betrayed (2007–2010)

 Writing and recording the band's fourth studio album began in early 2007.
 Originally the band stated that they wanted the album released in 2007; however, due to both touring and being unhappy with the results of their work in the studio, the band did not keep to their original release plan.
-Despite recording an entire album's worth of material with producer John Feldmann, this work was shelved in favor of material they later recorded and produced themselves, with recording sessions for what would later be known as The Betrayed beginning in November 2008.
+Despite recording an entire album's worth of material with producer John Feldmann, this work was shelved in favour of material they later recorded and produced themselves, with recording sessions for what would later be known as The Betrayed beginning in November 2008.
 Consequently, the album was not released until 13 January 2010, where it reached a peak of 3 on the UK Albums Chart.

 Throughout the earlier part of 2008, the band performed several dates, including Download Festival which they headlined on the Sunday night, V Festival and Rock am Ring and Rock im Park, as well as a small number of performances around the UK.
 They also headlined the NME/Radio 1 tent at 2009's Reading and Leeds Festival.

 The band claimed that The Betrayed is "by far the finest, darkest and most real album" of their career.
 Originally, Ian Watkins stated he wanted the new album to be "nastier" and "darker" than previous efforts, with more energy and vibe than before.
 In a blog post, guitarist Mike Lewis suggested that Ilan Rubin (who subsequently left the band to join Nine Inch Nails) was very much a large part of the writing/recording process.
 Following Rubin's departure, Luke Johnson of Beat Union was officially announced as the band's new drummer in August 2009.
 During this time, Kerrang! published a "world exclusive" article on Lostprophets, revealing the album's title, and its release date of January 2010.
 In a later interview with Kerrang in early 2009, Watkins stated that the record was "the most honest album" the band has ever done, and that overall the record was "a lot grittier and sleazier", while also stating that did not mean "it won't be catchy", but that it would not be done "in such a twee way".
 When speaking about what the record would sound like, Jamie Oliver stated that he felt it had "the bite that Start Something had, with the song-ability of Liberation Transmission but personality of The Fake Sound of Progress".